 Ah, January...
 It is officially 2014.

 The start of the year usually brings in a sense of mixed emotions.
-A part of you is excited for the new year (one that you hope would be better than the last), while another part feels especially nostalgic about the one that just ended.
+A part of you is excited for the new year (one that you hope would be better than the last), while some part of you feel especially nostalgic about the year that just ended.
 Nonetheless, a well-known cycle occurs: one thing ends, another one begins – and vise versa.

 The same (cycle) can be said about getting married.
 The beginning of your journey together as husband and wife is the end of your life long search for the person you will share that journey with.
 As for my marriage, here are a few beginnings and endings that happened throughout our lovely journey: